slcs-jsc/jurassic/docs/manual/running.md

 In that shared-file mode, atmospheric and observation data use the profile index from `SHARED_IO_PROFLIST`, while matrix products use the same index as the netCDF dataset selector.

+At least one of the following must be provided:

+- a directory list as the second positional argument, or
+- `SHARED_IO_PROFLIST` for shared-file profile processing.

 ### Inputs expected in each working directory